tainn/sub-sync/README.md

 # sub-sync

-`subsync` is a Python script that enables the setting of subtitle time offsets to a selected `srt` file through the CLI.
+`subsync` is an application written in Python that enables the setting of subtitle time offsets to a selected `srt` file through the CLI.

 ## Usage